postolache-andreea-miruna/SnakeGameRobotics/README.md

 My game is inspired from the original snake and also from the game snake that can be found in "Brick Game 9999 in 1".

-### How I bulit the game?
+### How I built the game?

 For snake game I let the player to choose one of the 3 difficulties for which it corresponds a map:
 - EASY,
 - MEDIUM,
 - HARD.

  Also the player can choose the speed (10 or 20 or 30) with which the snake will accelerate when its length is a multiple of 4.